johnnycatsf/psychedeli.ca/README.md

 ### rake install {path}

 This monolithic task "installs" the static app to `{path}` by copying the entire **lib/** directory, **config.ru**, and compiling the app to its child **pub/** directory.
 It then copies over all relevant files from **cfg/** that are needed for the daily operations of the web server.
 If left blank, it installs the app into **build/**.

+## Roadmap

+- Move articles directory to `app/documents/articles`
+- Create Article model to represent an Article in `app/documents/articles`.
+It will not use a database.
+Rather, it will utilize the filesystem to look up source files and compile their Markdown source code to HTML.

 [sass]: http://sass-lang.com
 [jq]: http://jquery.com